1768485427/is477-fall20230-final-project/README.md

 if you are using docker, you could also reproduce the workflow in the project by run the following:

+> docker run -v ${PWD}:/is477 yuchen50/is477-fall2023:final-project snakemake --cores 1 prepare
+> docker run -v ${PWD}:/is477 yuchen50/is477-fall2023:final-project snakemake --cores 1 profile
-> docker run -v ${PWD}:/is477 yuchen50/is477-fall2023:final-project:v1 snakemake --cores 1 reproduce
+> docker run -v ${PWD}:/is477 yuchen50/is477-fall2023:final-project snakemake --cores 1 analyze

 And you can use the following to clean:

+> docker run -v ${PWD}:/is477 yuchen50/is477-fall2023:final-project:v1 snakemake --cores 1 prepare --delete-all-output
+> docker run -v ${PWD}:/is477 yuchen50/is477-fall2023:final-project:v1 snakemake --cores 1 profile --delete-all-output
-> docker run -v ${PWD}:/is477 yuchen50/is477-fall2023:final-project:v1 snakemake --cores 1 reproduce --delete-all-output
+> docker run -v ${PWD}:/is477 yuchen50/is477-fall2023:final-project:v1 snakemake --cores 1 analyze --delete-all-output